-2. Generally, expenditures are recorded when paid in cash (budgetary) as opposed to when susceptible to accrual (GAAP).
+- 1. Revenues are recorded when received in cash (budgetary) as opposed to when susceptible to accrual (GAAP); and - Generally, expenditures are recorded when paid in cash (budgetary) as opposed to when susceptible to accrual (GAAP).
 However, budgetary expenditures include amounts for salaries and benefits attributable to services provided during the fiscal year.
-The non-budgeted accounts and funds primarily consist of the adjustment to record the USDA commodity allocation.